 A: Currently the museum books groups based on availability of tour guides.
 Student groups are limited to those in 3rd grade and above.
 Please contact at least two weeks in advance.
-Visit our Education page for more info or contact our Museum Educator at 410-765-2345 or email@example.com.
+Visit our Education page for more info on student tours, our Hours & Information page for info on adult tours, or contact our general info email account at email@example.com.

 Q: What age groups would find the museum most interesting?

 A: Junior and Senior High students as well as adults would find the museum most interesting.
 The museum has a Fundamentals Gallery where basic concepts of electricity and magnetism are taught using hands-on exhibits.